mprilepok/MeshCore-WeatherBot/README.md

   "meteoAlerts": { // meteo alarm config sections
-    "enabled": true, // enables or disables meteo alarm "timeout": 60, // how long should the warning be muted after sending, in minutes "severityFilter": ["severe", "extreme"], // severity levels which will send "certaintyFilter": ["likely", "observed"], // certainty levels which will send "url": "https://feeds.meteoalarm.org/feeds/meteoalarm-legacy-atom-slovakia", // atom feed with warnings "regions": [
+    "enabled": true, // enables or disables meteo alarm "timeout": 60, // how long should the warning be muted after sending, in minutes "severityFilter": ["severe", "extreme"], // severity levels which will be send "certaintyFilter": ["likely", "observed"], // certainty levels which will be send "url": "https://feeds.meteoalarm.org/feeds/meteoalarm-legacy-atom-slovakia", // atom feed with warnings "regions": [
       "Bratislava" // list of monitored regions/ areas